PREMISES LIABILITY CASE- ROUTT COUNTY

 Jury Verdict Resulting in $325,000 Judgment

-Rick Eddington, Blake Brunkenhoefer, and their team, obtained a jury verdict for an off duty police officer who suffered neck and back injuries when his pickup truck was rear-ended by another pickup truck while he was stopped on the highway for an oversized load that was passing from the opposite direction.
+Rick Eddington, Blake Brunkenhoefer, and their personal injury lawsuit team in Denver, obtained a jury verdict for an off-duty police officer who suffered neck and back injuries when his pickup truck was rear-ended by another pickup truck while he was stopped on the highway for an oversized load that was passing from the opposite direction.
 The Defendant was going about 60 MPH and the collision caused about $10,000 in damages to the police officer’s truck.
 The police officer was very active in running, biking, and working out prior to the accident.
 While he didn’t miss but a little time from work and continued to do his physical activities, he suffered from neck and back pain that required pain management treatment.
 He had to have procedures that required burning some sensory nerves in areas of his neck and back.

 Prior to trial we offered to settle the case with the Defendant’s insurance company for their insured’s $100,000 policy limits, they responded with an offer of $60,000 so we proceeded towards trial.
 Prior to trial the insurance company offered to pay the policy limits but we refused because the offer was not made timely.
 The Friday prior to trial the insurance company offered to pay $120,000, but this offer was rejected as well.